WHY My Ego Was Fed the Biggest Piece of Life’s Humble Pie

 Today I woke up a little pissed.
 And there’s no justifiable reason that I’m aware of. — but boy, did it help me write.

-Why Cycling the Urban Jungle Roads Will Improve the Quality of Your Life
+WHY Cycling the Urban Jungle Roads Will Improve the Quality of Your Life

 I’ve screamed inappropriate obscenities at little old ladies in one instance, then was a good samaritan in the next.